0xPolygonID/docs/docs/quick-start-demo.md

 Here are the steps to verify the credential:

 1. Visit the [Query builder website](https://tools.privado.id/query-builder/).
-The [Query Builder](/docs/verifier/query-builder/) is an tool designed to simplify the creation of verification queries.
+The [Query Builder](/docs/verifier/query-builder/) is a tool designed to simplify the creation of verification queries.

 <div align="center">
     <img width="600" src={useBaseUrl("img/quick-start-demo/verifier-home.png")}></img>